JackrabbitMobile/WatchToDrone/README.md

 ####Requirements
 - iOS 9.0+ device (need a real device for Parrot's ARDiscovery to successfully scan for BTLE devices).
-- Apple Watch running WatchOS 2.0+ (required for access to the accelerometer :)
+- Apple Watch running WatchOS 2.0+ (required for access to the accelerometer :))

 Tested on Airborne Cargo running 2.1.55 firmware.
 Should run on any Parrot mini drone.
 Check Parrot's FreeFlight 3 App on iOS or Android to check your firmware version or upgrade to the latest firmware over Bluetooth.
 Also, you can go to http://www.parrot.com/usa/support/ and select your Parrot Mini-Drone to initiate a faster firmware update over USB.

 ####Instructions

 - Download and open the project.
-- Create an App ID for both the iOS and Apple WatchKit extension in the iOS Developer Center
+- Create an App ID for both the iOS and Apple WatchKit extension in the iOS Developer Center.
   - For the Apple WatchKit extension target, ensure Health Kit entitlements are enabled.
   - Create any necessary development provisioning profiles and set these under your Code Signing settings.
   - Change your parent app and WatchKit extension bundle identifiers to match your new app ids, if necessary.
-- Run the app on an iOS 9 device with an Apple Watch running WatchOS 2.0+
+- Run the app on an iOS 9 device with an Apple Watch running WatchOS 2.0+.

 Assuming you're now up and running, you should see a blank table with WatchToDrone at the top:

 ![alt tag](http://i.imgur.com/8u3nRDv.png?1)

-Turn on your Parrot mini drone, and ensure the front lights have changed to green:
+Turn on your Parrot mini drone, and make sure the front lights have changed to green:

 ![alt tag](http://i.imgur.com/KCGsZ9c.jpg?2)

-Going back to the app, you should see your drone populated in the list, assuming no other device or app is currently attached to it:
+Going back to the app, you should see your drone populated in the list, assuming no other device or app is currently connected to it:

 ![alt tag](http://i.imgur.com/m3dcHhi.png?1)